How many decisions does the average person make in a day?

-Uh-oh.
-I just skipped ahead a few hours!
+Oops.
+I just skipped ahead a few hours.
 Should I set that decision aside?
 Isn’t that another decision?

 Holy Millennial Madness!

 A generation or two ago women didn’t make as many decisions.
 There was a clearer division of labor, and typically the man of the house (if there was one) was “in charge.”
-And that meant making major decisions, and possibly minor ones as well – even if they affected the entire family.
+That meant making major decisions and possibly minor ones as well, even if they affected the entire family.